Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Problem Formulation

-Consider the system where the dispatcher knows the parameter $\mu$.
-Then, the optimal policy of the dispatcher is to accept all arrivals if $\mu>c/R$ (subject to the availability of the server) and block all arrivals if $\mu<c/R$; see \Cref{Appendix_general_cost}.
-The dispatcher is indifferent between accepting or rejecting when $\mu=c/R$. { We evaluate the performance of a candidate policy with respect to the optimal policy, denoted by $\Pi^*$.} In \Cref{sec:Proposedpolicy}, we propose a dispatching policy that uses past observations to estimate the service rate $\mu$, and in Sections \ref{subsec:asymp_optimal_single_server} and \ref{subsec:asymp_optimal_multi_server}, we show the asymptotic optimality of our proposed policy by proving its convergence to $\Pi^*$.
-Further, in Sections \ref{subsec:regret_analysis_single_server} and \ref{subsec:regret_analysis_multi_server}, the finite-time performance of our policy is evaluated using the following definition of the expected regret.
+{ In an Erlang-B {system---that is, the system with buffer size $N=0$---}with known service rate $\mu$, the optimal policy of the dispatcher is to accept all arrivals if $\mu>c/R$ (subject to availability) and block all arrivals if $\mu<c/R$; see \Cref{sec:Proposedpolicy}.
+The dispatcher is indifferent between accepting or rejecting when $\mu=c/R$. { Based on this observation, we see that when the buffer size $N$ is zero, identifying the best-in-class policy in $\Pi$ is equivalent to finding the optimal policy. } However, when $N>0$, the optimal policy that maximizes the long-term average reward is a threshold-based admission policy, which does not belong to the set $\Pi$. {The optimal threshold---see \cite{chr1972individual}---is a complex function of arrival and service rates, and also the cost and reward parameters.
+Using the optimal threshold to obtain low-regret whilst learning unknown system parameters is complicated, and left for future work.} Consequently, in this scenario, we also focus on learning whether it is better to accept all arrivals or reject all.} In \Cref{sec:problem_form_MB}, we argue that when the service rate is known, the best-in-class policy of the dispatcher is to accept all arrivals if $\mu>\mu^*$ (subject to availability) and block all arrivals if $\mu<\mu^*$, for some positive $\mu^*$ derived in \Cref{sec:problem_form_MB}. { We evaluate the performance of a candidate policy with respect to the best-in-class policy, denoted by $\pi^*$.} In Sections \ref{sec:Proposedpolicy} and \ref{sec:problem_form_MB}, we propose a dispatching policy that uses past observations to learn the best-in-class policy, and in Sections \ref{subsec:asymp_optimal_multi_server} and \ref{subsec:asymp_optimal_multi_server_MB}, we show the asymptotic optimality of our policy by proving its convergence to $\pi^*$.
+Further, in Sections \ref{subsec:regret_analysis_multi_server} and \ref{subsec:regret_analysis_multi_server_MB}, the finite-time performance of our policy is evaluated using the following definition. {Our metric focuses on the inaccuracies in the decisions instead of the payoffs, as the latter will likely be continuous around the indifference parameter $\mu^*$.}

-\begin{Definition} Set $A^{\Pi}_i$ as the action taken at arrival $i$ in a system that follows policy $\Pi$.
-The expected regret of a policy $\Pi$ with respect to the optimal policy $\Pi^*$ after $n$ arrivals is defined as
+\begin{Definition} Set $A^{\pi}_i$ as the action taken at arrival $i$ in a system that follows policy $\pi$.
+The expected regret of policy $\pi$ with respect to the {best-in-class} policy $\pi^*$ after $n$ arrivals is given by

 \end{Definition}